Bullet Journal Calendar Ideas

 I recommend using both spreads.
 I think the future log is super important for a quick glance of how your future months look like and the monthly spread is a more comprehensive layout for you to manage the tasks in the current month.

-Bullet Journal Future Log Ideas
+Bullet Journal Future Log Ideas for 2020

 There are so many ways that you can set up a future log spread; listing all the months or just a few, with a date calendar or

 Find below my selection of bullet journal future log inspiration that will help you future plan!

 Here are some examples if you want to add the full year in one page: But you can also add 4 per page or more.
 See the layout below with 4 months per future log spreads: The examples below are my favorite styles with 3 months per page: These layout examples below gives you a lot of space to add your future tasks: